oscarotero/simple-crud/README.md

 );
 ```

-To get starting, create an instance of `SimpleCrud\SimpleCrud` passing the `PDO` connection.
+To start, create an instance of `SimpleCrud\SimpleCrud` passing the `PDO` connection.

 ```php
 use SimpleCrud\SimpleCrud;